JAM BROOK CARPENTRY

 MEET DANIEL

-I’ve been working with my hands—and with real wood—for as long as I can remember.
+I’ve been working with my hands—and with solid wood—for as long as I can remember.
 I got my start in furniture making by dumpster-diving and restoring old pieces to furnish our home when I was young.
 That early resourcefulness led me to collecting hand tools—mostly old and rusty—and learning how to tune and use them properly.

 My first professional experience was as a chairmaker, and I instantly fell in love with crafting objects that are both functional and naturally beautiful.
 Today, I continue to create pieces designed to stand the test of time—furniture that ages gracefully and tells a story through its use and wear.